Shepherded Incorporation

 Sunday Afternoon, February 15

-This is an important step for Madison First Baptist, as understanding who The Axis Church is—and how we are led—is a prerequisite for anyone discerning whether they could become an Axis Ministry Partner.
+Axis Elders and Executive Director attended a Q and A to get to know the culture of our church.
+This was an important step for Madison First Baptist, as understanding who The Axis Church is—and how we are led.

-Sunday Morning, March 1 — Madison First Baptist Congregational Vote
+Sunday Morning, March 1 — Madison First Baptist Congregational Vote.
+They voted yes to move forward with the Shepherded Incorporation.

 Madison First Baptist operates under a congregational form of church governance.
-On the morning of March 1, their congregation will vote on whether to move forward with the Shepherded Incorporation process.
+On the morning of March 1, their congregation voted on whether to move forward with the Shepherded Incorporation process.

 Sunday Evening, March 1 — Axis Partner Potluck

-That same evening, at our Partner Potluck, The Axis leadership will share the outcome of Madison First Baptist’s vote and explain what that outcome means for The Axis Church.
+That same evening, at our Partner Potluck, The Axis leadership shared the outcome of Madison First Baptist’s vote and explain what that outcome means for The Axis Church.

 Ongoing Communication

-Regardless of the outcome, we are committed to communicating clearly, calmly, and transparently.
-Our aim is to move at the pace of wisdom, not urgency, trusting Jesus Christ to lead His Church faithfully.
+We are committed to communicating clearly, calmly, and transparently.
+Our aim is to move at the pace of wisdom, not urgency, trusting Jesus Christ to lead His Church faithfully

 No. This is not a merger, partnership, or blending of church identities.
 Shepherded Incorporation refers to a possible pathway where Madison First Baptist’s people and ministries would come under the leadership, doctrine, and mission of The Axis Church—with clarity and intentional pastoral care.